Why illustrate an article about how to stop someone from snoring with a picture of Charles Atlas?

 Charles Atlas was known for his ads in comic books and for building his impressive physique entirely with isometric exercises.

 Isometric exercise can work.
-They’re a simple solution to snoring.
+Applied to snoring, they’re a simple solution.
 It’s physical therapy for snoring.

 First, when you’re trying to stop someone from snoring